-It will feature good friend of the Museum Deb Parsons with a lecture on the history of glass and a demonstration of hot glass.
+The Taber Museum hosted a good friend of the Museum, Deb Parsons, with a lecture on the history of glass and a demonstration of hot glass.